Category: Transient Plane Source

 Author(s): B. Gardelle, P. Vandereecken, S. Bourbigot, S. Duquesne

-Keywords: Coatings, construction, expandable, Fire Protection, Fire Protection Advancements, graphite, High Temperature, High Temperature Analysis and Testing, high temperature performance, Hot Disk TPS 2500 S, Silicone, Thermal Conductivity, Transient Plane Source, Transient plane source (TPS) method
+Keywords: Coatings, construction, expandable, Fire Protection, Fire Protection Advancements, graphite, High Temperature, High Temperature Analysis and Testing, high temperature performance, Silicone, Thermal Conductivity, Transient Plane Source, Transient plane source (TPS) method

 Reference: Polymer Degradation and Stability.
 98:5 (2013) 1052-1063